riastradh/daence/README.md

 either NaCl/TweetNaCl, SUPERCOP, libsodium, or BearSSL), Go, JavaScript, and Rust, and a toy implementation in Python.

+- **WARNING: Daence is new and this software has only been lightly tested.**

 ## Usage

 If you and your friend share a secret 96-byte key for Salsa20-Daence: